voximplant/android-sdk-demo/README.md

 # android-sdk-demo

 This is a demo project for the Voximplant Android SDK.

-The project highlight all important features of the SDK usage: initialization including PUSH notification support, connecting to the Voximplant cloud, logging in, initiating and accepting calls.
+The project highlights all important features of the SDK usage:
+- initialization including PUSH notification support
+- connecting to the Voximplant Cloud
+- logging in
+- initiating and accepting calls audio and video calls
+- video conferencing

 In order to build a demo clone this repository and open it as an Android Studio project.

 ## References
 1. [Voximplant Android SDK documentation](http://voximplant.com/docs/references/mobilesdk/android/)